artmg/home-assistant-docker/README.md

 ![Docker compose / autobuild](https://img.shields.io/badge/docker%20compose-autobuild-green)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This repo is designed to make it easy for Home Assistant users to begin using the Docker platform for their servers.
+A simple way to try Home Assistant on the Docker platform, or to migrate your existing Home Assistant configuration onto new servers using Docker Compose.

 ## Get started with HA on Docker

 <img align="right" src="about/basic-diagram.png">

-Here is a basic setup that anyone can use to get started with Home Assistant in Docker containers.
+Here is a basic setup that anyone can use to get started with Home Assistant in Docker Containers.
 This is not the final configuration, but a jump-off point if you want to make the leap to Docker.
 I came from a python venv setup and,